K3VRAL/BananaPredictor/doc/BananaPredictor.md

 # Name

-BananaPredictor - An application to predict where bananas will be placed for osu!ctb maps.
+BananaPredictor - An application to predict where bananas will be placed

 # Synopsis